Vergil592/first-tensorflow-neural-net/README.md

 # first-tensorflow-neuronal-net

-testing small neuronal network tensorflow with some dataset
+Testing small neuronal network tensorflow with some dataset